shoe5454/cost-service/README.md

 1. In Visual Studio Code, hit F1 then search for the `Remote-Containers: Open Folder in Container...` command.
 2. Browse for and select your `<PROJECT_DIR>` folder.
    * The Docker container for your development environment will be created.
 This may take a few minutes.
+3. **For the rest of this guide, all commands are to be run from the Terminal panel in Visual Studio Code**, i.e. run inside the development Docker container.
-4. Open the Terminal panel in Visual Studio Code.
-Run `aws configure` and follow the prompts.
+4. Run `aws configure` and follow the prompts.
    * Recommend using `us-east-1` as the default region because the project has not been tested with other regions.
-5. In the Terminal panel, run `npm install` .
-This is only required if you intend to run unit tests locally.
+5. Run `npm install` .
+This is only required if you intend to run unit tests locally or inspect dependency sources.

 ### Deploy To AWS

 The project uses the AWS Serverless Application Model (SAM).
 Use the following steps to deploy the project onto AWS.

-1. From the Terminal panel in Visual Studio Code, build the project.
+1. Build the project.
    ```sh
    sam build
    ```